rei/rei-cedar-docs/docs/components/text/README.md

 With this decoupling, you can style other markup to look like a heading that semantically isn’t a heading.

-When creating page headers be sure to apply the correct semantic tag.
+When creating page headers, apply the correct semantic tag.

 <cdr-doc-code-snippet :copy-button="false" :line-numbers="false">